Obtaining a Wetland Permit

 - Review the information included on this page to determine what permit you will need.
 If you need assistance, call the Community & Economic Development office at 508-647-6452.

-- Submit one hard copy and one digital copy of the completed application to the Community & Economic Development office two weeks prior to an NCC meeting.
+- Submit one hard copy and one digital copy of the completed application to the Community & Economic Development office 16 days prior to an NCC meeting.
 The NCC meets the 1st and 3rd Thursday of every month at 7 PM.

 - Attend one or more scheduled NCC meetings to present your application.
 Sometimes the NCC can make a decision in one night.
 Other times they may request additional information or want to conduct a site visit and will continue your application to a future date.